 The TCEY is then distributed to IPHC Regulatory Areas where catch sharing plans and other agreements determine the ultimate allocation to sectors within an IPHC Regulatory Area (the management procedures considered here only go as far as the TCEY in each IPHC Regulatory Area).
-The distribution of the TCEY has several components, that range from purely scientific, to describe the stock distribution and shifts in harvest rates due to differences in productivity, to policy driven, that modify the distribution based on additional considerations.
+The allocation to sectors within an IPHC Regulatory Area is not currently being evaluated and is consistent for all management procedures.
+For a description of these within IPHC Regulatory Area allocation procedures see IPHC-2020-MSAB016-08.
+The distribution of the TCEY to IPHC Regulatory Areas has several components, that range from purely scientific, to describe the stock distribution and shifts in harvest rates due to differences in productivity, to policy driven, that modify the distribution based on additional considerations.